owl73/westmarch-landol/rules/level.md

 ---
 # Advancement

+## Class Goals

+If you complete a class goal, you level up.
+Immediately.
+Regardless of your experience points.

+## Experience

 *1gp = 1xp*

 Characters advance by gaining loot.
 For every 1gp equivalent of loot they bring back to town, a character earns 1xp.

+You level up 1 time per return to town.

+*example*: you return with 400 gold, so you level up from level 1 to level 2.
+The next time you adventure, you will achieve level 3 on return to town regardless of treasure secured.

 ## Leveling up